-It is not the intent or mission of Qredible to tell consumers which company or brand to purchase from, but rather to provide a central digital repository to learn and research the brands that interest them.
-Similarly, CARFAX does not make judgments about which car to buy, but it provides important details on specific brands and vehicles.
-Consumers can then make informed decisions with that knowledge.
+It is not the intent or mission of Qredible to tell consumers which company or brand to purchase, but rather to provide a central digital repository to learn about and research the brands that interest them.
+Similarly, in the automotive industry, CARFAX does not make judgments about which car to buy, but it provides important details on specific brands and vehicles.
+Consumers can then make informed purchase decisions with that knowledge.

 Making Compliance More Affordable

-As it currently stands, the industry has quality control standards for legalized cannabis, hemp, and CBD products.
+As it currently stands, the industry has quality control standards for legalized CBD, hemp, and cannabis products.
 With medicinal CBD products especially, federal regulations are stringent.
 There are countless rules regarding what a company can or cannot say in its labels, marketing, and messaging.
 These are all very important to ensure that consumers are not misled.

 In the past, companies had to hire a high-priced attorney to manage, monitor, and address any disputes with regard to messaging and public reputation.
 With Qredible, much of this job can all be done automatically with artificial intelligence—at a fraction of the cost.